MicrosoftDocs/azure-dev-docs/articles/ai/overview-python.md

 # Develop AI Apps with Python

-Here's a bunch of learning resources for Python developers who are getting started building AI Apps.
-Resources include reference samples, documentation, training, and so on.
+This article contains an organized list of the best learning resources for Python developers who are getting started building AI Apps.
+Resources include popular quickstart articles, reference samples, documentation, training courses, and so on.

 [!INCLUDE [azure-ai-for-developers-python](includes/azure-ai-for-developers-python.md)]